anasty17/mirror-leech-telegram-bot/README.md

 **7. qBittorrent/Aria2c/Sabnzbd**

 - `TORRENT_TIMEOUT`: Timeout of dead torrents downloading with qBittorrent and Aria2c in seconds. `Int`
-- `BASE_URL`: Valid BASE URL where the bot is deployed to use torrent web files selection.
+- `BASE_URL`: Valid BASE URL where the bot is deployed to use torrent/nzb web files selection.
 Format of URL should be `http://myip`, where `myip` is the IP/Domain(public) of your bot or if you have chosen port other than `80` so write it in this format `http://myip:port` (`http` and not `https`). `Str`
 - `BASE_URL_PORT`: Which is the **BASE_URL** Port.
 Default is `80`. `Int`